Marty Matlock, Ph.D.

 Distinguished professor emeritus in the Departments of Microbiology, Ecology and Evolutionary Biology and adjunct professor in the Department of Biosystems Engineering and Soil Science at the University of Tennessee, Knoxville (UTK).

-Biography: Dr. Gary S. Sayler is the distinguished professor emeritus in the Departments of Microbiology, Ecology and Evolutionary Biology and adjunct professor in the Department of Biosystems Engineering and Soil Science at the University of Tennessee, Knoxville (UTK).
+Biography: Gary S. Sayler is the distinguished professor emeritus in the Departments of Microbiology, Ecology and Evolutionary Biology and adjunct professor in the Department of Biosystems Engineering and Soil Science at the University of Tennessee, Knoxville (UTK).
 He is the President and Co-founder 490 BIOTech.
 He is the founding Director of Center for Environmental Biotechnology (CEB) at UT (1986-2015) and was the first Director of the UT-ORNL Joint Institute for Biological Sciences (JIBS) (2006-2014).
 As Director for the Waste Management Research and Education Institute Tennessee Center of Excellence (1991-2005) he conducted a consolidation and reorganization to create the Institute for a Secure and Sustainable Environment (ISSE) serving as interim director (2005-2006).
-He serves on the Science Advisory Board for the US Defense Department, Strategic Environmental Research Defense Program (2011-); and was a member of the US Department of Energy, Biological and Environmental Research Advisory Committee (2008-2013).
-He was an Executive member and Chair of the Board of Scientific Counselors for the EPA Office of Research and Development (2002-2010) and served on the EPA, Science Advisory Board drinking water committee (2002-2009), the Water Environment Research Foundation Research Council (1995-2001) and was Peer Review Chair for the EPA Exploratory Biology Program (1990-1993).
+He served on the Science Advisory Board for the US Defense Department, Strategic Environmental Research Defense Program (2011-2015); and was a member of the US Department of Energy, Biological and Environmental Research Advisory Committee (2008-2013).
+He served as Executive member and Chair of the Board of Scientific Counselors for the EPA Office of Research and Development (2002-2010) and served on the EPA, Science Advisory Board drinking water committee (2002-2009), the Water Environment Research Foundation Research Council (1995-2001) and was Peer Review Chair for the EPA Exploratory Biology Program (1990-1993).
 He has served on National Academy/NRC Committees; Evaluating the US EPA Laboratory Enterprise (2013-2014), DOE NRSB-Environmental Management Roadmap (2007-2008), Stand-Off Explosives Detection (2003) and DOE Site Decontamination and Decommissioning (2002).
-He isCo-founder China-US Joint Research Center for Ecosystem and Environmental Change (JRCEEC), Beijing, (2006-) and US State Department Ecopartnership (2011-2016) and has held honorary professorships in many universities worldwide.
-Dr. Sayler was an Associate Editor of Environmental Science and Technology (1999-2015)and elected to AAAS Fellowship in 2012 and fellow of American Academy for Microbiology (1995-).
-He received the DOW Foundation Support for Public Health Environmental Research and Education (SPHERE) Award (1998), the Distinguished Alumni Award of University of Idaho (1995), and the Procter and Gamble Prize in Allied and Environmental Microbiology from the American Society for Microbiology (1994) and was named a Top 100 Innovator in Science by Science Digest (1985).
-His research interests include microbiology, toxicology, and molecular biology of biodegradation, of toxic pollutants such as PCB and PAH.
+He isCo-founder China-US Joint Research Center for Ecosystem and Environmental Change (JRCEEC), Beijing, (2006-16) and US State Department Ecopartnership (2011-2016) and has held honorary professorships in many universities worldwide.
+Dr. Sayler was an Associate Editor of Environmental Science and Technology (1999-2015)and elected to AAAS Fellowship in 2012 and fellow of American Academy for Microbiology (1995).
+He received the DOW Foundation Support for Public Health Environmental Research and Education (SPHERE) Award (1998), the Distinguished Alumni Award of University of Idaho (1995), and the Procter and Gamble Prize in Applied and Environmental Microbiology from the American Society for Microbiology (1994) and was named a Top 100 Innovator in Science by Science Digest (1985).
+In 2018 he was designated a Distinguished Researcher “Einstein Professor” by the Chinese Academy of Science.
+His research interests include microbiology, toxicology, and molecular biology of biodegradation of toxic pollutants such as PCB and PAH.
 He pioneered the development of environmental molecular diagnostics including the extraction and analysis of nucleic acids from the environment and wastes, environmental gene probe analysis, bioluminescent bioreporter/sensor technology, and conducted the first field release of a genetically-engineered microorganism for remediation process monitoring and control.
-Over his career, Dr. Sayler has directed and administered $100 million of research and guided 100 PhD and MS students and postdocs during his forty-year career; contributing to ca. 400 peer reviewed publications, 16 patents, and over 500 lectures and seminars worldwide.
+Over his career, Gary Sayler has directed and administered over $100 million of research and guided 100 PhD and MS students and postdocs during his forty-year career; contributing to 410 peer reviewed publications (with a Goggle Scholar h-index of 87 and 25,000 citations), 18 patents, and over 600 lectures and seminars worldwide.
 A hallmark of his research and training program has been the highly collaborative and interdisciplinary science and engineering approach to hypothesis development, experimental design, and problem solving as exemplified by the research agenda of the CEB.
-Through JRCEEC, Dr. Sayler extended this commitment to multinational interdisciplinary communication and collaboration.
+Through JRCEEC, Gary Sayler extended this commitment to multinational interdisciplinary communication and collaboration.
 Committed to research as a continuum of the education and learning process; hundreds of students ranging from high school, to undergraduate and graduate have contributed to and gained experience in his laboratory and have moved on to careers in academia, medicine, finance, government and industry worldwide.